bosam/twitch-vod-playlist/README.md

 The application only lists all the latest videos from a user channel.
 Nodejs allows for spawning a child process that can be anything.
 Coupled with [Streamlink](https://github.com/streamlink/streamlink), you can easily open any videos in your favorite media player.

-I currently am using a script that calls for streamlink and open Media Player Classic.
+I am currently using a script that calls for streamlink and open Media Player Classic.

 ```
 #!/bin/bash
-"LOCATION_TO_STREAMLINK/streamlink.bat" --player-passthrough hls --player "LOCATION_TO_MEDIA_PLAYER_CLASSIC/mpc.exe" $1 $2
+"LOCATION_TO_STREAMLINK/streamlink.bat" --player-passthrough hls --player "LOCATION_TO_MEDIA_PLAYER_CLASSIC/mpc.exe" --default-stream="480p, best" $1
 ```

 **$1** being the url of the video

-**$2** being the quality wanted (best) -- It can be forced

 **Application Setup**
 --